Black Friday and Cyber Monday 2017: Save or Splurge?

 Love or loathe it, the US import Black Friday is almost here.
-Introduced by Amazon in 2010, Black Friday has become the UK's biggest shopping day of the year.
-It all kicks off on the 25th, followed by the online version Cyber Monday on the 28th November.
-The great British public is estimated to spend a whopping £5 billion over the course of the weekend.
+Introduced to the UK by Amazon in 2010, Black Friday has become one of our biggest shopping days of the year.
+It all kicks off on the 24th, followed by the online version Cyber Monday on the 27th November.
+The great British public is estimated to spend a whopping £3 billion over the course of the weekend.

 But is all the hype around the Black Friday weekend worth it or are we all just being sucked into a marketing gimmick?
 Ferratum takes a closer look at the bargain bonanza to find out if it’s worth separating with your cash.